 The Jefferson College of Population Health (JCPH) is recruiting adjunct faculty to teach in its online graduate programs.
-Founded in 2008 as the nation’s first College of Population Health, JCPH offers graduate degree programs in population health, population health intelligence, public health, health policy, applied health economics and outcomes research, healthcare quality and safety, and operational excellence.
+Founded in 2008 as the nation’s first College of Population Health, JCPH offers graduate degree programs in population health, health data science, public health, health policy, applied health economics and outcomes research, healthcare quality and safety, and operational excellence.

 Due to our growth, adjunct faculty with the following expertise are sought:

 - Advanced Data Analysis (R Programming)

 - Advanced Methods in Outcomes Research

 - Analytics Leadership & Administration